NicoHeinola/LethalCompany_StartCreditsPlus/README.md

 ## Features
 All of these can be toggled on/off.

+### Reset on First Day Upon Re-Host
+Simply resets start credits when you re-host a lobby and 0 days have passed.
+If you buy Items in vanilla Lethal Company and then re-host the lobby, you lose the credits and the bought items aren't saved.
+This aims to fix that.

 ### Static start credits
 Change the default amount of start credits.